aws-samples/aws-mlu-explain/README.md

 npm start
 ```

-To build and view the static assests:
+To build and view the static assets:

 ```bash
 # build assets